puneetkg/puneetkg.github.io/_pages/about.md

   overlay_image: "/images/podcast.jpeg"
 ---

-Puneet is a data scientist.
-He likes to create things from scratch and work with data tell stories & ponder on Why things happen the way they happen.
-He likes to build model and stuff.
+Puneet is a Problem solver, he is all about data.
+He likes to create things from scratch and works with data tell stories & ponder on Why things happen the way they do.

-An Engineer by choice. - Learnt the value of practicals over theoretical knowledge
+An Engineer by choice. - Learnt the value of practical over theoretical knowledge

 Loves to play instruments, sing and create music even if it is a [spoof song](https://soundcloud.com/sanjay-garg-84029219/acha-kaam-aayega)